SciML/Catalyst.jl/docs/src/model_creation/chemistry_related_functionality.md

 # [Chemistry-related functionality](@id chemistry_functionality)

-While Catalyst has primarily been designed around the modelling of biological systems, reaction network models are also common across chemistry.
+While Catalyst has primarily been designed around the modelling of biological systems, reaction network models are also common in chemistry.
 This section describes two types of functionality, that while of general interest, should be especially useful in the modelling of chemical systems.
 - The `@compound` option, which enables the user to designate that a specific species is composed of certain subspecies.
 - The `balance_reaction` function, which enables the user to balance a reaction so the same number of components occur on both sides.

 ## Modelling with compound species